Simmered shrimp cooked in dashi soy sauce and soaked overnight, this beautiful dish adds bright color and delicious flavor to your Osechi Ryori.

 Make sure to place all the shrimp in the pot around the same time, so all of them finish cooking at the same time as well.
 If you spend too much time lining up shrimp in the saucepan, the first shrimp might be overcooked or the last shrimp is undercooked (depends on when you start timing).

 3. Strain/Filter the Cooking Liquid for Simmered Shrimp

 If you are not a coffee drinker, you may not keep a coffee filter around.
 But if you do, I highly recommend using a coffee filter or paper towel to filter the cooking liquid when you strain it.

 The cooking liquid contains fats and protein from the shrimp (despite the meticulous skimming while cooking).
 As you will be soaking the shrimp in the cooking liquid overnight, the well-filtered clean cooking liquid will help the shrimp look beautiful as a final result.

 - Gather all the ingredients.
-You will need to start prepping on the 30th or 31st for New Year's feast.
+You can start prepping on the 30th or 31st for Osechi (New Year's feast).

-- In a medium saucepan, combine ½ cup (120 ml) sake and 2 Tbsp. mirin.
-Turn on the heat and bring to boil over medium heat and let alcohol evaporate.
+- In a medium saucepan, combine sake and mirin.
+Turn on the heat and bring to boil over medium heat and let the alcohol evaporate.